Glynn Washington: Early life and education

 Washington was born in Detroit, Michigan, in 1970.
 He and his family moved to a farm in rural Michigan.
-He was raised in the apocalyptic religious cult, the Worldwide Church of God (now called Grace Communion International).
+He was raised in the apocalyptic religious cult the Worldwide Church of God (now called Grace Communion International).

 Washington studied at Grand Valley State University, the Japan Center For Michigan Universities in Hikone, Japan, and received a bachelor's degree in political science and Asian studies from the University of Michigan in 1992.
 In 1996 he received his Juris Doctor from the University of Michigan Law School.

 Career

 Washington won the Public Radio Talent Quest sponsored by Public Radio Exchange (PRX) and the Corporation for Public Broadcasting (CPB), which had more than 1,400 entries.
-Shortly after winning, he developed the Snap Judgment radio program, which first aired on NPR stations nationwide in July 2010.
-By May 2018, Snap Judgment was aired on over 400 public radio stations and downloaded over two million times each month.
+Shortly after winning, he and longtime creative partner Mark Ristich developed the Snap Judgment radio program, which first aired on NPR stations nationwide in July 2010.
+Snap Judgment now airs weekly on over 450 public radio stations and is downloaded over one million times each month.